This guide is a checklist for your car’s winter maintenance and will help you drive around safely when the cold season arrives.

 5. Washer Fluid

 If you are in the habit of using water as your windshield washer during the spring and winter months, beware!
-For winter, you need a washer fluid that can withstand extreme cold conditions, ideally down to -40⁰C.
+For winter, you need a washer fluid that can withstand extremely cold conditions, ideally down to -40⁰C.

 6. Block Heater

 Check that your car’s block heater is working before winter comes.
 If you park within a well-insulated or heated garage, plugging in your car may not be required.
-However, outside parking in temperatures below -15⁰C for extended periods require that you warm up your car engine for a few hours.
+However, outside parking in temperatures below -15⁰C for extended periods requires that you warm up your car engine for a few hours.
 This will ensure the engine starts up and warms up faster.

-Plug in the car for about 4 hours before starting up.
+Plug-in the car for about 4 hours before starting up.
 A block heater timer can help you save on the amount of electricity used.

 7. Coolant Check

 Ensure the coolant in your car is at appropriate levels and in good condition.

 8. Car Floor Mats

 Rubber mats designed for your car’s make and model can help to hold the snow that you transfer into your car and which melts when the car is in use.
 They are easy to clean up and should be cleaned/drained often.